 A set of statutes enacted by the various States to provide consistency among the States' commercial laws.
 It includes negotiable instruments, sales, stock transfers, trust and warehouse receipts, and bills of lading.

 Charging an illegally high interest rate on a loan.
-See also Usury.
+See related question Usury.

 The maximum rate of interest lenders may charge borrowers.
 The usury rate is generally set by State law.
-See also Usury.
+See related question Usury.

 Any interest rate or dividend that changes on a periodic basis.
-See also Variable Rate.
+See related question Variable Rate.

 A transfer of funds from one point to another by wire or network such the Federal Reserve Wire Network (also known as FedWire).
-See also Wire Transfers.
+See related question Wire Transfers.